wds4/brainstorm-documents/brainstorm-and-GOFAI.md

 These are not flaws; they are the precise research questions that symbolic AI has been trying to ask for forty years and finally has real data to answer.
 The conclusion follows.

-# Section 8 – Conclusion
+## Section 8 – Conclusion

 Brainstorm is the first system that actually closes the loop that defeated every previous symbolic-AI effort for four decades.

 Lenat could not hire enough ontologists.

 Tenenbaum could not find a cultural library large enough for his engines to grow up.

 The LLM industry chose to memorise the internet instead of understanding it.

 We did none of those things.

 Instead, we took the global, cryptographically signed social chatter that seven million humans are already producing on nostr, ran GrapeRank over each user’s personal Grapevine to extract a continuous Bayesian posterior on credibility, organised the surviving fragments into explicit Class Threads, and let a simple structure-mapping engine propose new threads by analogy.
 The proposals are themselves nostr events, so the loop closes without central coordination, without paid experts, and without a single line of hand-engineered prior.

 The result is a living, personalised, trust-weighted symbolic mind that updates in real time, resists sybil attacks by design, and already discovers new causal and conceptual structure that no single human asserted.

 Finally, an unexpected convergence: recent mechanistic interpretability work reveals that large language models already induce latent analogues of Class Threads—low-dimensional manifolds along which hyponyms monotonically specialise their hypernyms (Gurnee et al., 2023; Hernandez et al., 2023).
 The hierarchies that took symbolic AI decades to hand-craft, and that LLMs learned implicitly from raw text, turn out to be the same geometric objects.
 Brainstorm simply externalises them, makes them editable, queryable, and weighted by real human webs of trust.
 Far from competing paradigms, explicit symbolic graphs and statistical embeddings may be two sides of the same underlying structure—one discovered by gradient descent, the other now growing, deliberately and decentrally, on nostr.

 The 40-year knowledge-acquisition bottleneck is no longer a theoretical puzzle.

 It is a running prototype you can try today at https://straycat.brainstorm.social.

 The symbolic AI revolution will not be funded by DARPA or OpenAI.

 It will be bootstrapped by people who simply got tired of drowning in noise and decided to build a mind they could actually trust.

 We invite the cognitive science, AI, and nostr communities to join us.

 There is room for another eight billion personalised symbolic minds.

 Come help us finish what Lenat started, and what Tenenbaum proved was possible, this time without asking anyone’s permission.

+## References

+Lenat, D. B. (1995).
+CYC: A large-scale investment in knowledge infrastructure.
+Communications of the ACM, 38(11), 33-38.

+Lake, B. M., Salakhutdinov, R., & Tenenbaum, J. B. (2015).
+Human-level concept learning through probabilistic program induction.
+Science, 350(6266), 1332-1338.

+Ellis, K., et al. (2021).
+DreamCoder: Growing generalizable, interpretable knowledge with wake-sleep Bayesian program learning. arXiv:2011.02906.

+Gurnee, W., et al. (2023).
+Finding neurons for concepts. arXiv:2306.10232.

+Hernandez, D., et al. (2023).
+Linearly mapping from image to text. arXiv:2301.12198.

+Nostr NIPs: NIP-01, NIP-51, NIP-56, NIP-85